Creating a Learning Structure within Your Company

 Develop a Comprehensive Learning Plan

 Creating a well-defined learning plan establishes a foundation for employees to acquire and enhance their skills and knowledge continuously.
 It enables ongoing evaluation and improvement.
-Outline the key areas of focus for learning, such as ethics, financial management, project planning and management, and advertising.
+Outline the key areas of focus for learning, such as ethics, financial management, project planning and management, advertising, and establish a clear learning structure to guide employees through their professional development journey.
+This structure may include learning pathways, milestones, and assessments to ensure effective skill acquisition and application.

 Incorporate Rituals, such as Weekly Learning Hours